ImperialCollegeLondon/DepC/README.md

 # Use
 To run the simulation, please use the exe file numSCAL.exe Results are written in "Results" folder.
 VTK files and occupancy are also written in the same folder.

+# Source code
+We aim to publicly publish the source code in near future.

 # Input data
 ### [Cycles]